avatarsdk/metaperson-unity-photon-sample/README.md

 The *AvatarSelectionScene* scene demonstrates how to integrate the [MetaPerson Creator](https://metaperson.avatarsdk.com/) web page into your application for creating new avatars or customizing already created.
 You can scroll through the sample avatars, find a slot with the custom avatar and click on the *Create My Avatar* button.

-The communication between [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) and Unity is carried out through the use of the [JS API](https://docs.metaperson.avatarsdk.com/js_api.html).
+The communication between [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) and Unity is carried out through the [JS API](https://docs.metaperson.avatarsdk.com/js_api.html).

 ![Create Avatar](./Documentation/Images/create_avatar.gif "Create Avatar")